 7.SPINACH & ARTICHOKE HUMMUS ON PITA BREAD

 This one’s great for Superbowl Sunday or any time you’re having guests over.
-For directions on how to prepare this delectable dish, you can go here.
 Here you will use tahini and chickpeas to make your hummus before adding your spinach and artichoke.
 Spinach, as we already know, is an awesome ingredient for mental health, but chickpeas are especially interesting as they contain folic acid, a compound that is known to relieve anxiety.
 Sweet potato chips and broccoli are smart alternatives to traditional salted tortilla chips when serving a bowl of this hummus.
 Sweet potatoes are a good source of Vitamin B5.

 8.BONE BROTH SOUP